dondsmithtx/aws_rhce/README.md

+# Network
-# The network directory containers Terraform to build out the vpc and bastion.
+The network directory containers Terraform to build out the vpc and bastion.

+# Ansible
-# The Ansible directory containers code for studying for RHCE
+The Ansible directory containers code for studying for RHCE
-# aws_rhce